Why Your Cross Cultural Training Isn't Working (and What the Research Actually Says)

 Train the managers first.
 If the person leading the multicultural team doesn’t model cultural intelligence, the training won’t stick regardless of how good it is.
 The 2024 research found culturally intelligent leadership was one of the strongest predictors of whether cross cultural practices actually improved performance.
 Start there.

-Make it structural, not just educational.
+Make it structural rather than only educational.
 Cross cultural training that exists as a standalone event fades fast.
 Embed it into team norms, meeting protocols, how feedback gets given.
 The research keeps showing that context matters as much as content.

 If your team works across cultures and the training hasn’t changed much, it might be worth asking what the program is actually building.
-‘Cultural awareness’ and ‘cultural competence’ sound similar but the research is pretty clear about which one moves the needle.
+‘Cultural awareness’ and ‘cultural competence’ sound similar, and the research is pretty clear about which one moves the needle.

 Sources